 There is a story in the bible that I think sets a great example for couples to follow.
 It’s a story that demonstrates the wisdom of king Solomon and how he resolved the conflict of two women.
 Read more

-We are all about encouraging husbands and wives who struggle with difficult marriages.
-We believe commitment, hope, and perseverance go a long way in helping couples get past their difficult season and on to the marriage they have always wanted.
+We love to encourage husbands and wives who struggle with difficult marriages.
+We believe commitment, hope, and perseverance go a long way in helping couples get past their difficult season.
+But when there’s abuse, we have to have a different conversation.

-But there is a serious issue of abusiveness that is facing far too many marriages today.
+There is a serious issue of abuse that is facing far too many marriages today.
 This issue should never be ignored or overlooked, by the men and women who find themselves in an abusive relationship, nor by the rest of us who have a voice to speak out against it.

-On this final post of this series on difficult marriage I need to deal with why men and women need to recognize when Difficult Marriage is Really an Abusive Marriage.
-Because once this line has been crossed the approach to dealing with the marriage crisis must change.
+In this final post of this series on difficult marriage, I want to help men and women recognize when Difficult Marriage is an Abusive Marriage.
+Because, when this is the case, the approach to dealing with the marriage crisis must change.

 It is not easy to receive criticism even when it is constructive, especially when it comes from your spouse, the one you want nothing less than absolute acceptance and approval from.
 And it is not easy to give constructive criticism to your spouse without hurting your spouse’s feelings and coming across as disapproving and rejecting.
 But knowing how to give and receive constructive criticism is desperately needed for a marriage to grow in oneness as God has intended.